 838 Ewen Avenue is a City-owned site on the south side of Ewen Avenue, near the Queensborough Community Centre.

-The project is proposed to be of modest scale (three storeys) and in keeping with the surrounding character of the area.
-It would be designed to build upon the existing pedestrian scale found along Ewen Avenue.
-It is proposed to include 44 units of supportive housing (38 standard units and six accessible units) and each unit would be self-contained and include an individual kitchen and bathroom.
-Common areas could include indoor amenity and program spaces, as well as shared laundry facilities.
+The project is of modest scale (three storeys) and in keeping with the surrounding character of the area.
+It will be designed to build upon the existing pedestrian scale found along Ewen Avenue.
+It will include 44 units of supportive housing (38 standard units and six accessible units) and each unit will be self-contained and include an individual kitchen and bathroom.
+Common areas will include indoor amenity and program spaces, as well as shared laundry facilities.

-The project proposes a three storey modular housing building with 44 units (38 standard units and six accessible units).
-Each unit would have its own kitchen and bathroom.
-Common areas would include indoor amenity and program spaces, as well as shared laundry facilities.
-The operating model would include supports for the residents to assist with their successful tenancy.
-It would also include programming and would be managed by an experienced non-profit operator and staffed to ensure the residents are supported, that any concerns are addressed in a timely manner and that the building and grounds are safe and well maintained.
+The project will be a three storey modular housing building with 44 units (38 standard units and six accessible units).
+Each unit will have its own kitchen and bathroom.
+Common areas will include indoor amenity and program spaces, as well as shared laundry facilities.
+The operating model will include support for the residents to assist with their successful tenancy.
+It will also include programming and will be managed by an experienced non-profit – Elizabeth Fry Society – and staffed to ensure the residents are supported, that any concerns are addressed in a timely manner and that the building and grounds are safe and well maintained.

 Funding and Program